STIMALiU/ml-reading-group/README.md

 * Choose a paper that you think would be interesting to discuss in the reading group.
 In order to set a focus for the reading group we came up with the following short guidelines for how to choose papers:
   * The main topic of the paper should be core machine learning research.
 Try to avoid papers that just apply well known machine learning methods to specific application areas.
   * Make sure the paper is of high quality.
 Read through it yourself and try to gauge its quality.
 As a guideline, think that it should be publishable at a top machine learning conference (i.e. the paper should be of such quality, it does not have to actually be a short conference paper).
-  * If you want a second opinion on whether a paper is suitable feel free to ask me or anyone else who has been in the reading group previous years.
+  * If you want a second opinion on whether a paper is suitable feel free to ask anyone who has been in the reading group previous years.
 * Send out a link to the paper on the mailing list at least one week in advance.
 * As the host it is also good to somewhat lead the discussion during the session.
 If you want you can give a short description of why you chose this paper, but there is no need for any proper presentation.
 It might be a good idea to come to the session prepared with a few discussion points, just to keep the conversation going.